akidonakis-ims/docs/developer-guide/configuration.md

 * **Status Options**
     * `STATUS_DELETED_NUM` => When utilizing the status column for soft-delete policy, this is the integer used for deleted items.
 This is important because Directus ignores deleted items system-wide as opposed to inactive or other status states.
     * `STATUS_ACTIVE_NUM` => Similarly, the active column has special meaning within the soft-delete policy as it is considered truly "active"
-    * `STATUS_COLUMN_NAME` => (Default: "active") This is the adjustable column name for the status system.
+    * `STATUS_COLUMN_NAME` => (Default: "status") This is the adjustable column name for the status system.
 Adding a column of this name (datatype: INT/TINYINT) will enable a soft-delete policy for that table.
 The settings for the above active/deleted values (and any additional workflow stages) can be set within api/configuration.php.

 ----------